 Our latest webinar, “Organizing Help Content: Overcoming the Problem of Findability” was a discussion between Scott Abel and Tom Johnson, technical communication expert and creator of the ultra-popular technical communication blog, I’d Rather Be Writing.
 The two talked about the problems that impede content findability and suggested strategies for helping attendees improve their technical support sites by making their content easily discoverable.

-The webinar was recorded in full (60 minutes) and is available below.
-In addition to the recording, there were a handful of questions asked by the live audience that were unable to be answered during the webinar.
+There were a handful of questions asked by the live audience that were unable to be answered during the webinar.
 I enlisted Tom to help answer them.
 You can find them below.
 Thank you again to Tom and Scott for an insightful webinar.

 Live Audience Questions: